 Ernie’s coworkers also enjoy Ernie’s sharing spirit in the way of candy … he faithfully maintains a large stock of candy and other fun items in his office.
 Gross Mendelsohn’s staff members know they can always find a sweet treat and a friendly smile in Ernie’s office.

-No stranger to community service, Ernie quietly gives his time to many organizations, including Towson University’s accounting advisory board.
+No stranger to community service, Ernie gives his time to many organizations.
+He serves on the board of his alma mater, Archbishop Curley High School, and serves as chair of the school's finance committee.
 He is also a past board member of the Community Law Center and is a past chairman of the Harford County Chamber of Commerce.
-Ernie is a former member of the board of directors of Archbishop Curley High School.
-He provided pro bono accounting assistance to St. Ann’s Church, Mt.
-Nebo Holy Church and the Baltimore Metropolitan Motorcycle Association.
+He has provided pro bono accounting assistance to various nonprofit organizations over the years.

 - Bachelor of science degree in business administration with a concentration in accounting, Towson University (1979)